This post contains affiliate links for your convenience. View our full disclosure policy here.

 National Geographic Kids Ultimate Dinopedia by Don Lessem

-This book is for the die hard dinosaur fans, and is geared toward a bit older kids (7-10) but could be enjoyed with parents or teachers to help navigate.
+This book is for the die-hard dinosaur fans, and is geared toward slightly older kids (7-10) but could be enjoyed with parents or teachers to help navigate.
 This book is packed with info and facts about TONS of dinos!
-It is pretty text heavy for young learners, but has great illustrations and info on nearly every dinosaur ever discovered.
+It is pretty text-heavy for young learners but has great illustrations and info on nearly every dinosaur ever discovered.
 It would make a perfect gift for a kid who loves dinosaurs!

 My Big Dinosaur Book by Roger Priddy